sydney-mayer/CPT-Work/README.md

                 print('She closes the door in your face and you are left') print('clueless.
 You cannot continue without more information.') print('GAME OVER')
+                #player loses if they can't answer the riddle correctly
         elif d == 'LEAVE':
             print(' ')
             print('The woman closes the door in your face.
 You cannot continue') print('without more information.')
             print('GAME OVER')
+            #player can't move on if they choose LEAVE
     elif b == 'RIGHT':
+        #this decision results in a slight story change
         print(' ')
         print('You feel the dirt under your shoes as you walk down') print('the path.
 There are different wildflowers all around')